syncfusion-content/xamarin-docs/Xamarin/SfTabView/NestedTab.md

 # Nested Tab Items

-Nested Tab items can be configured in tab view through the `Items` property of `SfTabView`, which holds the collection of `SfTabItem` through `TabItemsCollection`.
+Nested Tab items can be configured in tab view through the `Items` property of `SfTabView`, which holds the nested collection of `SfTabItem` through `TabItemsCollection`.

 {% tabs %}